marcospgp/marcospgp.github.io/notes.md

 ### Settings

-- Disable saving .blend1 files
+- Disable saving `.blend1` files

 ### Unity interop

-- Store .blend files directly inside the Unity project's "Assets" folder
+- Store `.blend` files directly inside the Unity project's "Assets" folder
+- There doesn't seem to be a way to store textures in `.blend` file, so keep them in "Assets" folder and use them in both Blender and Unity

 ## LODs